Compiler17 min read

 User varyings

-Any non-builtin output.name from vertex can be read as input.name in fragment.
+Any non-builtin output.name from vertex can be read as input.name in fragment, with optional @flat and @noperspective interpolation decorators on vertex output writes.

-Varying declarations are inferred from use instead of requiring duplicate interface blocks.
+Varying declarations and interpolation modes are inferred from use instead of requiring duplicate interface blocks.

 stable